dbhadra/ENEE765-Adaptive-Control/README.md

 Sensor_Fusion_Consensus.m - Demonstrates how fusing data from multiple agents ultimately leads to correct consensus.
 Refer pages 6-7 in the PDF

-Nearest_Neighbor_Consensus.m - Dhows how, despite the lack of centralized coordination and continual changes in the neighbors of an agent, they eventually move in the same direction.
+Nearest_Neighbor_Consensus.m - Shows how, despite the lack of centralized coordination and continual changes in the neighbors of an agent, they eventually move in the same direction.
 Refer page 7 in the PDF

 Anderson_Brockett_estimates.m - Compares the Anderson and Brockett convergence estimates for a 3-agent topology.
 Refer pages 5-6 in the PDF